 Debunking Criminal Justice Online Degree Myths

-Don't believe these seven myths about your criminal justice degree online.
+Don’t believe these seven myths about criminal justice degrees online.

 Many online criminal justice degrees are accessible 24/7, so you can study any time it fits into your busy schedule, and from just about anywhere.

 You can log on from work, on the road, at a coffee shop with WiFi or from a comfortable spot on your couch.

 This can help you balance your work and family life with an education.

 Myth #1: A Degree Online is Harder Than a Campus Degree

 An online degree is NOT harder than a traditional program.
 Online criminal justice degree programs are not more difficult than campus programs because they follow the same curriculum.
 Taking courses online can actually be easier because you set your study schedule instead of sleeping through that 8 a.m. class.